markmusic27/elo-rating-algorithm/README.md

 ## ☝️ Before you leave...

-**The next few paragraphs, I will explain how and why I did this.
+**In the next few paragraphs, I will explain how and why I did this.
 Keep reading in if you want to:**

 _**a) Feel bad for me.**_